grisov/NVDA_Volume_Adjustment/README.md

 ## Change log

+### Version 1.1
+* fixed bug duplication of audio sessions for one running process;
+* fixed the method of  detecting current audio session;
+* improved the method for determining the name of the current process;
+* the list of audio devices is scanned the first time user access them, not at the NVDA startup;
+* overriding the default output device in another way if the first attempt was unsuccessful;
+* improved add-on settings panel.

 ### Version 1.0: features of implementation
 * This add-on is based on the advanced features of NVDA Unmute add-on, which were removed from the original add-on due to inconsistency with its main task.
 * Added the ability to adjust the volume level of all audio devices detected in the system.